-In addition to minor lepidolite, biotite, fluorite, white beryl and lithium phosphate minerals, with no obvious mineral zoning.
+In addition, it contains minor quantities of lepidolite, biotite, fluorite, white beryl and lithium phosphate minerals, with no obvious mineral zoning.
 The pegmatite is very hard rock, usually fresh at surface, and distinctive in outcrop.
 K-feldspar and spodumene exist as phenocrysts in a fine-grained (1mm) albite-quartz matrix, which is veined by 10cm thick massive quartz stringers and 1mm thick green sericite-albite veinlets.
 Texturally the pegmatite is extremely complex, showing evidence of multiple silicification and albitisation events.

-QAQC has been carried out by the submission of a series of standards and internal laboratory repeats.
-Li2O standards represent approximately 1 in 11 samples and laboratory repeats and splits approximately 1 in 10 samples.
+QAQC has been carried out by the submission of a series of standards and internal laboratory repeats. $Li_2O$ standards represent approximately 1 in 11 samples and laboratory repeats and splits approximately 1 in 10 samples.
 The QAQC has produced acceptable results.

-Database management and validation has been carried out in Micromine 2016 Software; raw Li2O_ppm data was provided in Excel spreadsheet format by Nagrom Laboratories.
+Database management and validation has been carried out in Micromine 2016.1 Software; raw Li2O ppm data was provided in Excel spreadsheet format by Nagrom Laboratories.

 A detailed geological re-interpretation of the pegmatites was carried out by GAM for the Tantalum Mineral Resource Estimate carried out by Cube Consulting in September 2013.
-Widenbar has subsequently modified this on the basis of the 27 new RC drill holes.
-An additional 32 holes have been used to define mineralisation outlines at Cassiterite North East, of which 49 currently have assay data available.
+Widenbar has subsequently modified this on the basis of 27 new RC drill holes in the Cassiterite Pit area.